-Whether your a Kansas City native or new to the grill, these KC-style ribs can be smoked to perfection.
+Whether you're a Kansas City native or new to the grill, these KC-style ribs can be smoked to perfection.

-Pat ribs dry.
+- Pat ribs dry.
 Apply a generous amount of rub to both sides of the ribs (4 to 5 tbsp).
 Transfer to an aluminum pan and refrigerate 30 min to 4 hr until rub looks moist.
-Stir mustard and 1 tbsp rub into Mop Sauce; set aside.
+Stir mustard and 1 tablespoon rub into Mop Sauce; set aside.